pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 `
 ```

-Parameters:
+Parameters
-- channels (String|Symbol|Array): channels to subscribe; supports arrays and wildcard channels.
+- channels (String|Symbol|Array) — One or more channels to subscribe to.
+Supports wildcards.
-- channel_groups (String|Symbol|Array): group(s) to subscribe.
+- channel_groups (String|Symbol|Array) — One or more channel groups to subscribe to.
-- presence (String|Symbol|Array): channels to subscribe for presence events.
+- presence (String|Symbol|Array) — One or more channels to presence-subscribe to.
-- presence_callback (Lambda): called for presence events from wildcard subscribe; works only with http_sync: true.
+- presence_callback (Lambda) — Called for each presence event from wildcard subscribe.
+Works only with http_sync: true.
-- with_presence (Boolean): also subscribe to corresponding -pnpres channels.
+- with_presence (Boolean) — Also subscribe to the presence channels of provided channels.
 See Presence Events.
-- http_sync (Boolean): default false.
-Async returns future; if true returns array of Envelopes (one per message).
+- http_sync (Boolean) — Default false.
+Async returns future (call value).
+If true, returns array of Envelope(s) (one per message).
-- callback (Lambda): called per retrieved message; works only with http_sync: true.
+- callback (Lambda) — Called for each retrieved message.
+Works only with http_sync: true.

 ##### Event listeners

-Responses are handled by listener callbacks.
+Subscription responses are handled by a Listener.
 See Listeners section.

 ### Sample code